Constraints on new physics from $K \to \pi \nu \bar\nu$: Beyond the Grossman-Nir bound

-To construct a $\Delta S=1, \Delta I =3/2$ operator one needs at least four quarks, and they have to take a current-current form which then leads to a CP conserving $K_L\to \pi^0\nu\bar\nu$ \footnote{A four-quark operator of the form current-scalar-density would lead to a CP violating $K_L\to \pi^0\nu\bar\nu$, but this has non-vanishing $K\to \pi$ matrix elements only if it is $ \Delta I =1/2$.}.
-Operators with these properties can occur beyond the SM as we parameterise in the appendix, where we show that the effect on the $K\to \pi \nu \bar\nu$ modes can be written as (when added to the SM)
+To construct a $\Delta S=1, \Delta I =3/2$ operator one needs at least four quarks, and we give an example that leads to a CP violating $K_L\to \pi^0\nu\bar\nu$ in the appendix.
+Many operators with these properties can occur beyond the SM and are discussed at length in \cite{He:2020jzn,He:2020jly}.
+The effect of this example on the $K\to \pi \nu \bar\nu$ modes can be written as (when added to the SM)

 These relations are illustrated in Figure~\ref{f:bgn} where the range covered by the rates of Eq.~\ref{npcase4} is shown in pink along with the BNL result in green and the GN exclusion in grey.
 The SM central values are shown as the large red dot (the one sigma SM region is small on the scale of this plot) and the dashed vertical lines correspond to $\pm 3\sigma$ from the central SM value of ${\cal B}_{K^+}$.
-The green curve for $\phi_\kappa=43^\circ$ and the blue curve for $\phi_\kappa=38^\circ$ are chosen to illustrate values that can produce ${\cal B}_{K_L}\sim 10^{-9}$ while keeping ${\cal B}_{K^+}$ near its SM value.
+The green curve for $\phi_\kappa=45^\circ$ is chosen to illustrate values that can produce ${\cal B}_{K_L}\sim 10^{-9}$ while keeping ${\cal B}_{K^+}$ near its SM value.

 When $\Delta I=3/2$ interactions are present, the GN bound is no longer valid.
 In addition, with the pattern of NP appearing in Eq.~\ref{npcase4} and illustrated in Figure~\ref{f:bgn}, it is possible to keep the charged rate close to the SM while making the neutral rate as large as desired.
-Interestingly, the GN bound is violated via two different effects: the factor of 2 present in the second line of Eq.~\ref{npcase4} due to the $\Delta I =3/2$ nature of the operator, and the fact that the new contribution to the neutral rate is CP conserving.
-As such, a $\Delta I =1/2$ operator of the current-current form also violates the GN bound as can be checked by removing the factor of 2 present in the second line of Eq.~\ref{npcase4}.
-In both cases the new operator produces a CP conserving contribution to the neutral kaon decay and interferes with the SM.
-These properties result in a new contribution that can cancel the SM for the charged mode but not for the neutral mode.
+Considering the dimension eight operator of the appendix, Eq.~\ref{leff27}, the NP coupling reads,